xenworks/react-compound-slider/README.md

 We needed a slider that allows big ranges while still allowing people to select important price points.
 So we have used a elliptical curve instead of linear scaling.
 The modification probably breaks the lesser used slider modes (1 and 3) and sliders with more than two handles.

+Min/Max should be divisible by step.

+Use this in `./docs/node_modules` to make `docs` load the raw files: `ln -s ../../ react-compound-slider`

 ## React Compound Slider

 Welcome to the future.
 React Compound Slider is a small slider component with no opinion about markup or styles.